slatedocs/slate/source/includes/_sending-payments.md

 **How to Set Up Invoice Payable Approval**

 You can set up multi level approval from OY's users.
-There will be 4 type or user: Super Admin, Admin, Approver, and Maker
+There will be 4 type of users: Super Admin, Admin, Approver, and Maker

 **Approval Layer Set Up**